tsmith4014/Django-OpenAI-ImageCreation-Chat-Application/README.md

 You can view all stored responses by selecting 'View Stored Responses'.
 This will display a list of stored responses.
 You can also edit and delete the stored responses.

-## Contributing
+### Contributing

-Feel free to contribute to this project by creating a pull request.
-For major changes, please open an issue first to discuss the changes you want to make.
+We welcome contributions to this project.
+If you want to contribute, please fork the repository, make your changes, and submit a pull request.
+We will review it and merge your changes.

-## License
+### License

 This project is licensed under the MIT License.

+### Contact
+If you have any questions or suggestions, feel free to open an issue on this repository.

+### Acknowledgements
+Thanks to OpenAI for providing the GPT models and the API.